elves/elvish.io/src/ref/builtin.md

 ## $_

 A blackhole variable.

-It can only be assigned, and values to assigned to it will be discard.
-Trying to use its value will cause an exception.
+Values assigned to it will be discarded.
+Trying to use its value (like `put
+$_`) causes an exception.

 ## $false